Arizona woman wanted in fraud case captured in Texas

 PRESCOTT, Ariz.
 (AP) — An Arizona woman charged with swindling money from people with special needs as a fiduciary has been caught in Texas.

-The Yavapai County Sheriff's Office said 42-year-old Krista Cline was booked into Kaufman County Jail on Monday and will be extradited.
+The Yavapai County Sheriff's Office said 42-year-old Krista Cline was booked into Kaufman County Jail on Monday and is being held without bond as she awaits extradition.

 Detectives in Yavapai County have been trying to track her movements since she failed to appear in court for hearings in her case.